Trump touts his base as ‘getting stronger,’ though polls show a weakening

 — Donald J. Trump (@realDonaldTrump) August 7, 2017

-The president did not directly mention the latest polling in his tweets.
+The president did not directly mention the latest polling in his Monday morning tweets.

 Quinnipiac University released a poll on Aug.
 2 that showed Trump reaching a new low point in his approval numbers, with 61 percent of Americans disapproving of the job he is doing compared to 33 percent approving.
 That is down from Quinnipiac’s June 29 survey, which showed the president with 55 percent disapproval and 40 percent approval.